FredKSchott/pika-pack/README.md

 npm install --global @pika/pack
 ```

-To set up your project for @pika/pack, all you need to do is define a build pipeline in your source project's `package.json` manifest:
+To use @pika/pack, define a build `"pipeline"` in your source project's `package.json` manifest (similar to the "plugins" section of a `.babelrc` file):

 ```js
 /* ./package.json */